 AI-Driven Sprint Planning: Revolutionizing Capacity Modeling and Estimation with Predictive Analytics

 Sprint planning challenges are a reality for most agile teams.
-The familiar scenario: teams gathered to estimate work and set commitments, only to find themselves falling short of those commitments when the sprint concludes.
+The familiar scenario: teams gathered to estimate work and set commitments, only to fall short of those commitments when the sprint concludes.
 While traditional sprint planning has served us well, emerging AI technologies now offer compelling opportunities to transform this critical agile ceremony.

 Key Challenges in Traditional Sprint Planning